santoshpaudyal/Django/README.md

 # Django
-The project is mainly working on Django how to used for a beginner guide by creating a simple blog where user can post topic and comment on the topic and by creating the choice of their topic on different community.
+The beginner guide for Django project by creating a simple web page where a user can create a group and can post topic and comment on the post.

 How to used:
 -First install python on your system(Python3)